rosmord/jsesh/00_Documents/journal/DevelopperJournal.md

 This journal should only be edited and modified in the Development branch.

+## 2023/05/19

+We might introduce the notion of BasicMdC codes for codes :

+- which appear in Gardiner's grammar ;
+- or which have an official phonetic code.

+## 2023/05/15

+Back to JSesh.
+Considering :

+- simplifying HieroglyphFontManager (which might be a simple code to shape repository), to remove its possible dependency on HieroglyphDatabase ?
+- think of introducing a Facade to the whole hieroglyph system in this case.

 ## 2023/04/25

 Well, the mess of singleton is also linked to the question of preferences (not preference files, but in-memory preferences) in the software.